christopher-besch/time_table_planner/README.md

 ## Privacy

-To ensure the privacy of the students this program has been tested with no input or output data is contained within this repository.
+To ensure the privacy of the students the input and output data used to test this project is not contained within this repository.
-Therefor you can't easily test this program.
+Therefore you can't easily test this program yourself.
 Sorry🙁